Legal

 The short version: I keep your details secure, I don't sell them to anyone, and I only share what I legally have to.
 Everything else stays between us.

-The long version: Because the law loves detail, here's everything you need to know.
+The long version: Here's everything you need to know.

 This is pretty straightforward: